 An informant in the Malulu District in Niasa (Mozambique) commented that "In our town the access roads are being improved."
-Informants indicated that they saw the improvement of roads in their areas as an important factor that would help their businesses to grow and be sustainable.
+Other participants indicated that they saw the improvement of roads in their areas as an important factor that would help their businesses to grow and be sustainable.

-In the Liberian Poverty hearings communities in rural areas mourned the lack of adequate infrastructure especially the proximity of health facilities.
-They often have to walk long distances to access basic primary health care facilities and pointed out that they do not have access to information on health services.
+In the Liberian Poverty hearings, communities in rural areas bemoaned the lack of adequate infrastructure especially the proximity of health facilities.
+They pointed out that they often have to walk long distances to access basic primary health care facilities and t that they do not have access to information on health services.